An evolving challenge

 Adults and children newly infected with HIV, global.
 Source:UNAIDS

-And young people are disproportionately affected HIV.
+And young people are disproportionately affected by HIV.
 Although the overall number of AIDS-related deaths is down 35 per cent since 2005, estimates suggest that AIDS-related deaths among adolescents are actually rising.
 In fact, AIDS is a leading cause of deaths among adolescents in Africa, and it is the second greatest cause of death among adolescents globally.

 Young people’s vulnerability to HIV is exacerbated by a lack of access to comprehensive sexual and reproductive health information and services and by exclusion from decision-making processes.